prapin/LuaBrainFuck/README.md

 	lua -l bracket hello-world.lua

 As you have understood, this is a succession of function calls, sometimes with a literal table argument, and indexations.
-The general form of a program is this:
+The general form of a program is like this:

     _  CODE (_,_)

-Because of Lua 5.2 function disambigation, you can add spaces and newlines anywhere in the code except between two underscores `__`.
+Because of Lua 5.2 function disambiguation, you can add spaces and newlines anywhere in the code except between two underscores `__`.

-### Lookup table
+### Look up table

-Here is the equivalence table between Brainfuck instructions and bracket encoding used in the module.
+Here is the equivalence table between Brainfuck instructions and bracket encoding.

     +   ()
 	-   {}